July 07, 2021

 When choosing a UEBA solution, pay attention to those that can work with different types of data.
 The more data types a tool can handle, the more precise the baselining will be.
 Also, you may discover the need to enrich information about user activity with more data in the future.
 This could include network and endpoint data or non-structured behavioral data such as emails, HR records, or social media activity.

 Also, consider implementing a comprehensive cybersecurity solution that already has a UEBA module instead of a standalone tool.
-For example, consider a user activity monitoring tool that can gather and analyze various types of data and use AI-driven technologies for behavior analytics.
+For example, consider a user monitoring software that can gather and analyze various types of data and use AI-driven technologies for behavior analytics.

 3. Define behaviors about which data will be collected